piggelini/chat-app/chat-app/README.md

-This chat application is created with Next.js with Typescript, Firebase Realtime Database and Tailwind CSS.
+This chat application is created with Next.js written in Typescript, Firebase Realtime Database and Tailwind CSS.

 ## Getting Started